oscarm524/Grand_View_Teaching/DATA-448/README.md

 ## Chapter 7: Gradient Boosting with XGBoost

 This chapter discusses the idea and features of XGBoost.
+Decision trees produced machine learning models that were too accurate and failed to generalize well to new data.
+Ensemble methods proved more efective by combining many decision trees via bagging and boosting.
+A leading algorithm that emerged from the tree ensemble trajectory was gradient boosting.

 ## Chapter 8: Intro to Deep Learning with TensorFlow